Safe Environment Training Renewal July 1st

 - The bulletin now contains all songs and responses for every weekend Mass

-- Special seating arrangements to meet the cleaning and distancing protocols
+- Special cleaning protocols

 - Longer standing times during communion